take the full holiday house tour here!

 Writing this out makes me love my mom so much.
 But also – what is wrong with her?

-When we got home with our half-yard of fabric and our mutual agreement to continue steering directly into the iceberg, Paul said – did you get what you needed?
+When we got home with our new, half-yard of fabric, and our mutual agreement to continue steering directly into the iceberg, Paul said – did you get what you needed?

 Plus, since he had so convincingly persuaded me that he was incapable of assisting in the bow-making assembly-line, his services were no longer required and he was permitted to go and do something not-miserable.